-- A satisfactory TOEFL (Test of English as a Foreign Language) Score submitted or successful completion of ESLL. - 2.
-A \$25.00 application fee using a money order. - 3.
-Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university/college(s) to the Graduate School.
+- A satisfactory TOEFL (Test of English as a Foreign Language), PET-A, or IELTS score submitted, or successful completion of ESLI (English as a Second Language). - 2.
+A required \$25.00 application fee submitted by a money order, or electronically using a debit/credit card. - 3.
+Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university/college(s) to Graduate Studies.
 A minimum GPA of 3.00 (B average) at the undergraduate level for regular admission.
-A cumulative GPA of at least 2.50 at the undergraduate level (4.0 scale) is required for conditional status. - 4.
+A cumulative GPA of at least 2.50 at the undergraduate level (4.0 scale) is required for conditional admission status. - 4.
 Certified Declaration of Financial Support on file in the Office of International Programs.

-Once all required information is received by the Graduate Admissions Office a transmittal packet is sent to the appropriate department for its decision.
-The Division of Graduate Studies receives a recommendation from the department and the College Dean or designee, applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
+Once all required information is received by the Graduate Admissions office a transmittal packet is sent to the appropriate department for its decision.
+Graduate Studies receives a recommendation from the department and the College Dean or designee; applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
 An admission decision is valid for 12 months.
 Thereafter, the applicant should contact Graduate Admissions for readmission.

-The Division of Graduate Studies considers for admissions to degree programs only those students who have earned degrees (bachelor's, master's, specialist) from regionally accredited colleges or universities.
-Students admitted to the Division of Graduate Studies are classified as:
+Graduate Studies considers admission to degree programs for only those students who have earned degrees (bachelor's, master's, specialist) from regionally accredited colleges or universities.
+Students admitted to Graduate Studies are classified as: